← BACK TO HOME

 1. Measurement + Preliminary Score

 Your bench press is measured in reps at 175 lbs.
-A preliminary score is generated with the linear equation y = mx + b, where x is your number of reps, b is 0, and m is set so the max estimated reps for your age range and gender maps to 100 points.
+A preliminary score is generated with the linear equation y = mx + b, where x is your number of reps, and m is set so the max estimated reps for your age range and gender maps to 100 points.
 The minimum is 0 reps.
-Example: For a male ages 20–29, the estimated max is 38 reps, so m = 100 / 38 = 2.63.
+For male ages 30-39, the estimated max is 34 reps, so m = 2.92 and b = 0.

 y = mx + b Chart (Example)